aidmax/terraform-gcp-k8s/README.md

 1. Add your ssh public key to a project level metadata, which allows your to connect and have sudo privileges on any instance within the project.
 2. Create a custom image with pre-installed Docker and Kubernetes packages based on Centos-7 built-in Google Cloud compute image.
+The image contains docker and k8s packages installed using Ansible playbook.
-3. Spin up a Kubernetes cluster in single master mode with 2 worker nodes.
+3. Spin up a Kubernetes cluster based on the image in single master mode with 2 worker nodes.

 ### Costs
 For `us-central1` region monthly preemtible price is: